mfalda/tsv2swm/README.md

 You should be at ease with .NET Core in order to work with this tool (and also with Semantic MediaWiki), however there are three _scripts_: `publish_win64.sh` `publish_win64.bat` `publish_linux64.sh` to create self-contained executables for Windows (from Linux and Windows) and Windows.
 Once created the file, it can be run from the same root directory; note that there are auxiliary directories with templates and othe files needed to run the program.
 In Linux refer to [this site](https://docs.microsoft.com/en-us/dotnet/core/install/linux).

 The generated schema is more than a simple set of properties, forms, and templates: It allows for interfacing with R using widgets, and the previous [Docker Compose](https://github.com/mfalda/docker-smw) configuration contains a demo setup.

+## Structure of the code

+The code uses XML snippets (templates) for each type of MediaWiki namespace, namely categories, forms, properties and MediaWiki templates, plus a series of other auxiliary types.
+There are placeholders that will be filled dynamically according to the actual inputs during execution.

+There is also a set of simple pages to be added directly, and they are customized according to the desired (natural) language.
+Their parametrization it kept at minimum, being possible only two placeholders for singular (forms) and plural (categories) names.

 ## TSV schema grammar